ehrpg/lastdescent/docs/places/mars/fmr.md

 # Space Station OSIRIS

-The FMR also runs and operaters a large [space station](/places/mars/osiris) in orbit around Mars.
+The FMR also runs and operates a large [space station](/places/mars/osiris) in orbit around Mars.

 # Terraforming